 All season Centennial has played predominantly a man-for-man defense.

-And that was what the Eagles played for three quarters yesterday against a pesky Wilde Lake team that wouldn't quit.
+And that was what the Eagles played for three quarters yesterday against a pesky Wilde Lake team that wouldn't quit for three quarters.

 But in the fourth quarter, Centennial coach Jim Hill switched to a zone, and the Eagles quickly pulled away to a 17-point lead, cruising to a 58-50 victory.